jahjahLemonade/jahjahLemonade/README.md

 🧠 Psychology fascinates me.
 Exploring how it impacts our lives and different fields keeps me engaged and curious.

-🌟 On a mission to master the world of web development
+🌟 On a mission to master the world of web development and self-love lol.

 ---
 ### 🧰  Languages and Tools